IHE/RAD.IRA/input/pagecontent/volume-1.md

 The Watcher is a [Synchronizing Application](volume-1.html#1xx1102-synchronizing-application).

+TODO: Give some examples in a reporting scenario.

 #### 1:XX.1.1.7 Hub

+TODO: Rework description
-The Hub actor is responsible for managing event flows in reporting sessions and maintain the data model in each session.
+The Hub actor is responsible for managing event flows in reporting sessions and maintaining the data model in each session.

 The Hub shall support accepting and sending all events, including events defined in this profile, defined in FHIRcast or custom events.

-For all context events (i.e. events defined as `*-open` or `*-close`), the Hub shall support maintaining the context and set the current context.
 For all other events (including custom events), the Hub may treat the events as opaque events and shall support at least sending the events to other `Synchronizing Applications`.

 ## 1:XX.2 RTC-IMR Actor Options